alexrudnick/dissertation/BURNDOWN.md

   * DONE make sure we ran all windowbrown variants
   * DONE report results for all windowbrown variants
   * DONE edit text to reflect results for all windowbrown variants
+  * DONE make a list of all of Sandra's notes for monolingual

 ## sequence
 CANCELED!!